oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/README.md

 ```

 The script will print the Admin Server IP address after successful deployment.
+The default username for the console is `weblogic` and the default password is `welcome1`.
+Please change this for production deployments.
+To interact with the cluster using `kubectl`, use `az aks get-credentials` as shown in the script output.

 ## Deployment Summary